HTTP Form/POST Listener Configuration

-With the eiConsole, the user can easily configure an HTTP Form/POST Listener (Adapter).
+With the eiConsole, the user can easily configure an HTTP Form/POST Listener or HTTP Connector.
 There are six tabs for the HTTP Form/POST Listener: Basic, Advanced, Transaction Logging, Inactivity, Throttling, WSDL.
 As with all the components of the eiConsole, the user is presented with a graphical interface with easy-to-configure screens.

 Listener (Adapter) Configuration Drop-Down List